Mikkomario/Utopia-Flow-Scala/README.txt

         TimeExtensions now also allow easier creation of Period instances

-        maxByOption, minByOption, tryMap and dropRightWhile added to CollectionExtensions
+        maxByOption, minByOption, tryMap, dropRightWhile and compareWith added to CollectionExtensions

         raceWith method added to Future through AsyncExtensions.
 This allows one to retrieve the first completed value from two futures.